fapi-security-profile-2 December 2024

 • authorization server implementations may utilize mtls_endpoint_aliases authorization server metadata as described in Section 5 of [RFC8705] to provide a discovery mechanism for endpoints that might have both MTLS and non-MTLS endpoints;

-• client implementations shall use client metadata use_mtls_endpoint_aliases (as defined in Section 8 of this document), if present, for endpoint communications.
+• client implementations shall use client metadata use_mtls_endpoint_aliases (see Section 5.2.2.1.1), if present, for endpoint communications.

 5.2.3.
 Requirements for endpoints used by web browsers